Direct traffic is one mysterious bunch of data that just keeps popping up in your GA reports, while you have no slightest idea what is behind it.

 Google Analytics reports website traffic as direct if there is no data on how the user arrived on your website, or when the referring source hasn’t passed the information correctly.

 Direct traffic can be a very powerful source if you understand much about its unrevealed groups.
 It takes just several simple measures to bring this type of traffic out of shadow, and start tracking your efforts more accurately.
+If you are looking more new features in Google Analytics, don’t forget to setup Google Analytics 4.

 There are some procedures lying out of your control, as in-app browsers in mobile apps.
 There is nothing you can do about it.